Why My Brain Starts Working When It’s Time to Sleep

 You think: “This is brilliant.
 This will change my life.”

-You even promise yourself you’ll remember it.
+You even promise yourself you will remember it.

-But you don’t write it down.
+But you do not write it down.

 By morning, all you remember is that you had “a good idea.”